marwane2001/Shopping_Website/README.md

 ## Site Objective

 This shopping site allows users to browse and purchase products online.
-It offers features such as cart management, order processing, and user authentication.
+It offers features such as cart management, order processing, and user authentication,adminpanel.

 ## Technologies Used